Grants and Funding

 2021 grants-forum.jpg

 To support interested applicants, Council hosted a Community Grants Forum online in 2021.
 This forum was designed to support our community to better understand the process of applying for a Community Grant, as well as support you to feel more confident in sourcing and applying for grants from a range of organisations.
-Council did not host a forum on 2022, however the content of the 2021 forum is still current.
+Council did not host a forum in 2022/23, however the content of the 2021 forum is still current.

 To watch a recording of the forum please click this link: 2021 Gannawarra Community Grants Forum